 As I have pointed out with other elements of the 1900 census records the answers here can give you clues as to where you can search next for more information on your ancestors.

-The government were interested to know the following:
+The government was interested to know the following:

 - Year of immigration